-Procedure Process Adopted Criteria

-a.
-Selec ction/Appointme ent

-(i) Executive Directors Nomination and Election Nomination: As provided in the Company's By-laws and CG Manual, the following are the criteria:

-As prescribed in the Company's Bylaws, nomination for the election of directors may be made by the Board as well as by any shareholder entitled to vote for the election of directors if such shareholder complies with the following:

-- Nominations shall be received by the Chairman of the Board of Directors (which nominations may be sent to such Chairman in care of the Secretary of the Corporation), on or before January 20 or at such earlier or later date that the Board may fix.
-(As amended on March 25, 1999). - Each nomination shall set forth (i) the name, age, business address and, known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee, (iii) the number of shares of stock of the Corporation which are beneficially owned by each such nominee, and (iv) the interest and positions held by each nominee in other corporations.
-In addition, the shareholder makina nomination shall promptly provide any other information reasonably requested by the Corporation.
+Procedure Process Adopted Criteria a.
+Selection/Appointme A. Selection/Appointment (i) Executive Directors Nomination and Election Nomination: As prescribed in the Company's Bylaws, nomination for the election of directors may be made by the Board as well as by any shareholder entitled to vote for the election of directors if such shareholder complies with the following: • Nominations shall be received by the Chairman of the Board of Directors (which nominations may be sent to such Chairman in care of the Secretary of the Corporation), As provided in the Company's By-laws and CG Manual, the following are the criteria: Qualifications: • He shall hold at least five thousand (5,000) shares of stock of the Company; • He shall be at least a college graduate or have sufficient experience in managing the business to on or before January 20 or at such earlier or later date that the Board may fix.
+(As amended on March 25, 1999). • Each nomination shall set forth (i) the name, age, business address and, if known, residence address of each nominee, (ii) the principal occupation or employment of each such nominee, (iii) the number of shares of stock of the Corporation which are beneficially owned by each such nominee, and (iv) the substitute for such formal education; He shall be at least twenty one (21) years old; He shall have proven to possess integrity and probity; and He shall be assiduous; He should not be